simeononsecurity/simeononsecurity.ch/content/articles/opting-out-of-unauthorized-credit-offers-with credit-opt-outs/index.en.md

 ---

-*Disclaimer: This article is for informational purposes only and does not constitute legal advice.
+*Disclaimer: This article is for informational purposes only and doesn't constitute legal advice.
 Please consult a legal professional for advice on your specific situation.*